The Good Shepherd (film): Critical response

-The same article also describes the depiction of Yale's notable secret society, Skull and Bones, as being an incubator of the U.S. Intelligence Community as "inaccurate".

-The film depicts the Bay of Pigs Invasion failure as the result of a leak within the CIA.
-James K. Galbraith wrote in 2000 that the Taylor Report on the invasion confirmed the existence of a leak:One of the great travesties of the Cold War surfaced on April 29, 2000, when the Washington Post reported the declassification in full of General Maxwell Taylor's June, 1961 special report on the Bay of Pigs invasion.
-Partial versions of this document have been available for decades.
-But only now did its darkest secret spill.
-Here is what Taylor reported to Kennedy.
-The Russians knew the date of the invasion (Therefore, Castro also knew.)
-The CIA, headed by Allen Dulles, knew that the Russians knew (Therefore, they knew the invasion would fail).
-The leak did not come from the invasion force; it had happened before the Cuban exiles were themselves briefed on the date.
-Kennedy was not informed.
-Nor, of course, were the exiles.
-And knowing all this, Dulles ordered the operation forward.

-One of the panel of CIA historians who discussed the movie in a round table strongly disagreed that the leak was crucial, saying:Even if the operation had initially succeeded, the idea that this paramilitary battalion would have melted into the jungles and mountains to spawn a general uprising against Castro is fatuous.
-CIA's own analysts judged that Castro's popular support was strong and that he controlled the army and the security services.
-Even if the group had secured the beachhead, its members eventually would have been hunted down.
-The supposed leak had nothing to do with historical reality.
+In a retrospective review, cultural analyst Todd In The Shadows rated the film one out of five stars and wrote, "I truly believe, deep in my soul, that this is the most boring movie ever made."

 Accolades

 In 2007, the cast of The Good Shepherd won the Silver Bear for Outstanding Artistic Contribution at the Berlin International Film Festival.
 It was the only American entry in 2007 to win a prize at the festival.

 It was also nominated at the 79th Academy Awards in the category of Best Art Direction (Jeannine Oppewall, Gretchen Rau and Leslie E. Rollins).

 Possible sequel

 De Niro said that he would like to make two sequels to The Good Shepherd; one bringing the action forward from 1961 to 1989 and the fall of the Berlin Wall, and the other following its protagonist, Edward Wilson, to the present day.

 In October 2020, De Niro said that he worked with Eric Roth on a sequel, but that it "never happened".
 However, "if someone gave me the money to make a sequel", he would.

 In September 2012, it was announced that Showtime was developing the sequel as a television series, with Roth as executive producer and writer and De Niro directing the pilot.
-As of 2025, no further updates on the series were revealed.
+As of 2026, no further updates on the series were revealed.